rrwiren/Getting_and_Cleaning_Data_Course_Project/README.md

 ## Description of the included files in this repository

+The code in file run_analysis.R assumes that the Samsung data is in your working directory.

 1. **run_analysis.R** - the actual R script containing all the code to perform the analysis and produce the outcome

 1. **average_data.txt** - the outcome of when running the run_analysis.R script, a tidy dataset according to instructions